Dod900ls1/Java_Studying/README.md

 # Using of Google
 The google I use to get understanding of syntax and OOP principles.
 The OOP I`m getting from <a href="Oracle.com">oracle</a> and the most of syntax I get from <a href="w3schools.com">W3schools</a> and <a href="https://stackoverflow.com/">StackoverFlow</a>

+# Coursera
+For OOP learning I`ve got a course on coursera that is called <a href=https://www.coursera.org/programs/natsional-nii-univiersitiet-zaporiz-ka-politiekhnika-learning-program-9mv7c/learn/object-oriented-programming-with-java>Introduction to Object-Oriented Programming with Java</a>.
+All theory and labaratory works have been gotten from there.

 # Time boundaries
 Here I`ll write how much time each topic took me to learn with exact dates.